 Custom Forms are a component of PPS Clinical Notes that allow you to design and build forms that can be filled in to collect information about your clients and their treatments.
 PPS comes with a sample of custom forms as standard which you can use as-is or modify to better suit your needs.
-We also have a series of downloadable forms available here.

 This guide will take you through creating and modifying your own custom forms as well as filling them in for clients.

 Extra Information: As well as Custom Forms each client can have a Medical History Questionnaire which can be altered throughout the duration of their time with you.

 To make full use of Custom Forms you will need to ensure that you have Clinical Notes as part of your PPS Pro system contract.
 To check this navigate to Help > About PPS and ensure you have Treatment Episodes and Consultations marked as registered.
 Contact our sales team via firstname.lastname@example.org if you're looking to upgrade to a Pro system.

 Section One - Creating and Modifying Custom Forms

 a.
 Navigate to Tools > Custom Forms Designer to add or modify custom forms.